Six Senses in Bhutan

 Perched directly above The National Museum of Bhutan within 12th century ruins, Six Senses Paro enjoys views of the valley that will be forever etched in your memory.
 The lodge has been uniquely designed to maximize its surrounding history and incredible valley views.
 Known as Stone Ruins, the Paro lodge has some wonderful destination dining experiences.

 Paro valley has many monasteries and monuments but none so dramatic as Taktsang, or Tiger’s Nest.
 A highly revered monastery built on a sheer cliff face at a height of 9,678 feet (2,950 meters), widely visible from the floor of Paro Valley.
-Wake early for a sunrise hike to this mesmerizing cliffside monastery, reflect on your journey as you light butter lamps at Samtenling Monastery just next door to the lodge, or step back in time and dine under the stars, amongst the stone ruins of a 15th century dzong whilst dressed in traditional Bhutanese finery.
+Wake early for a sunrise hike to this mesmerising cliffside monastery, reflect on your journey as you light butter lamps at Samtenling Monastery just next door to the lodge, or step back in time and dine under the stars, amongst the stone ruins of a 15th Century dzong whilst dressed in traditional Bhutanese finery.

 Nestled within apple orchards to the north, and lush green forest to the south, you’ll be greeted at Six Senses Thimphu with spectacular views across the valley and on to the giant Buddha statue.
 The lodge is perfectly perched above Bhutan’s quirky capital, close enough to visit its many attractions, but suitably distant to escape the bustling activity.

 Boasting its grand design and lobby reflecting ponds, the lodge has been aptly named Palace in the Sky and offers a range of unique experiences.
 Try a guided meditation session in the 180-degree view pavilion, have afternoon tea in the apple shed before an archery match, or hike through beautiful landscapes to Talakha Monastery and leave your mark on Bhutan by planting a tree or flowers.